Picture book writing

 You don’t even need to add, “Johnny realized too much candy can make him sick, so…”

-All that’s needed is something like Johnny saying “no thanks” next time, or eating a lot less candy at a party, or deciding to have an apple instead.
+All that’s needed is to see Johnny’s development.
+For instance, Johnny saying “no thanks” next time, or eating a lot less candy at a party, or deciding to have an apple instead.

-The message is still obvious, but without preaching.
+The message can be conveyed better without preaching.

 Other factors related to writing style: